ihsn/SDCPractice/_build/html/_sources/case_studies.rst.txt

 values are sufficiently far from the original values, which is measured with an interval measure.

-Example 9.20 shows how to evaluate the interval measure for each of the expenditure variables, which are contained in the vector *compExp* [#foot72]_.
+:numref:`code920` shows how to evaluate the interval measure for each of the expenditure variables, which are contained in the vector *compExp* [#foot72]_.
 The different values of the parameter *k* in the function dRisk() define the size of the interval around the